 In early 1998, Steve returned to solely representing individuals and families harmed by the negligence of others.
-Moving to the San Gabriel Valley, he committed himself to that singular purpose: utilizing his education and experience to bring justice to those aggrieved in cases involving claims of dependent adult (elder) abuse, medical or legal malpractice, wrongful death or personal injury.
+Moving to the San Gabriel Valley, he committed himself to that singular purpose: utilizing his education and experience to bring justice to those aggrieved in cases involving claims of dependent adult (elder) abuse, medical and legal malpractice, wrongful death, and personal injury.
 He completely restricts his practice toward that end.

 Garrett Fry earned his B.A. from U.C.
 San Diego where he studied political science and philosophy while also clerking at the San Diego City Attorney’s Office.
 After graduation, Garrett worked in India as an international intern for a human rights organization.

 Garrett earned his J.D. from Loyola Law School.
 While in law school, he worked at two civil litigation firms focusing on employment law and business litigation.
 He also worked in the Major Crimes division of the Los Angeles District Attorney’s Office, focusing on capital murder trials, and volunteered at the Van Nuys Superior court helping victims obtain restraining orders against their abusers.